Madrid Weekend Break Information

 metroMetro: Sol (Red Line, L2) Plus 5 minutes walk.

 This page has examples of itineraries for the young, the old and families.
 You'll find tips and suggestions about fun places to visit during the day and night.
-Families and couples will find out about interesting attractions and lads and girls will find out where they can go and party!
+Families and couples will find out about interesting attractions and lads and girls will find out where they can go and party.
 You can see here How To Travel To each of the venues that we've suggested.
-Click here if you want to know more about where to stay in Madrid
+Follow this link where to stay in Madrid. to learn more.